-- Introduction to burns
+- Things to Know

-- First aid for burns
+- First Aid

-Introduction to burns
+Things to know about burns

 - Epidermis, the outer layer of the skin

-fibers and where nerves, blood vessels, sweat glands, and hair follicles reside.
+- Dermis, made up of collagen and elastic fibers and where nerves, blood vessels, sweat glands, and hair follicles reside

 - Hypodermis or subcutaneous tissue, where larger blood vessels and nerves are located.
 This is the layer of tissue that is most important in temperature regulation.